-61. Decorations, &c., are to be worn with khaki drill under the regulations laid down for Naval Officers with white clothing on page 115.
+61. Decorations, &c., are to be worn drill under the regulations laid down Officers with white clothing on page 88.

-62. Miniature medals will be worn in Mess Dress on the lapel of the jacket immediately below the Corps Badge.
-They are not to extend beyond the lapel on the inner side.
+62. Miniature medals will be worn in Mess 2 on the lapel of the jacket immediately below Corps Badge.
+They are not to extend beyond lapel on the inner side.